SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 and it will be searched for as a file named `libNAME.{so,dylib}` under

 1. The current working directory,
-2. The paths in `LD_LIBRARY_PATH`,
+2. The paths in `{DY}LD_LIBRARY_PATH`,
 3. The system paths known to the dynamic linker.

+Note that as of Mac OSX El Capitan, `DYLD_LIBRARY_PATH` is ignored and cannot be used to set module lookup paths.
-To override this behaviour you can also explicitly specify the directory to look in for the library.
+You can also explicitly specify the directory to look in for the library to override the default lookup paths.
 For example, we built the `MyModule` library in `/path/to/MyWorkSpace/MyModule-build`, so we can force `flreconstruct` to look there, and only there, by doing

 ~~~~~~
 [name="flreconstruct.plugins" type=""]